ishapiro/diamonds/README.md

 https://github.com/danthareja/node-google-apps-script

+Detailed instructions for installing GAPPS in our are located in the file:
+"Google Apps Script Debugging using GAPPS.pdf file.

 GAPPS will rename the .js files to .gs when it uploads them to Google.
 Using .js extensions will allow you to use a code aware javascript editor.
-Please note Google APPs Script is based on Javascript 1.4 with additions from later versions but DOES NOT support the full V5 Ecmascript API.
+Please note Google APPs Script is based on Javascript 1.4 with additions from later versions but DOES NOT support the full V5 ECMAScript API.
 More information is located at the following URL.

 https://developers.google.com/apps-script/overview

 The code in the standalone script injects a spreadsheet object into the code so it can be tested without being "bound" to a Google Sheet or run as an add-on.
 In addition the toast and logging methods have been replaced with private methods that handle the ability to test without a "bound" sheet and also to log errors to a tab in the current sheet instead of to the developer log which does not work when testing add-ons.